chainer/chainer/docs/source/performance.rst

 Performance Best Practices
 ==========================

-This is a guide to maximize the performance of Chainer.
+This guide explains some tips and advice for maximizing the performance of Chainer.

 Use the Latest Version
 ----------------------

 It is generally recommended to use the latest version of Chainer and its dependent libraries (CUDA, cuDNN, iDeep, etc.).
-Part of new features and performance optimizations introduced in newer versions of dependent libraries may not be available in older versions of Chainer.
+Some of the new features and performance optimizations introduced in newer versions of dependent libraries may not be available in older versions of Chainer.
 Also, Chainer itself is incrementally being improved to provide better performance.

-If you are using Chainer v4 or later, you can check version configuration by:
+If you are using Chainer v4 or later, you can check the version configuration by:

 .. testcode::